BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/mongodb_queries.md

 await results.forEach(doc => console.log(doc))
 ```

+---

+# Using `$or` With Different Properties

-* Can be used with the different properties
+`$or` can be used with the different properties as well as checking against multiple properties with the same values.

 ```javascript
 const results = await collection.find(